Cannon Park Shopping Centre

 What happens during a child’s eye examination?

-Talk to your child about what will happen.
-Explain that it’ll not hurt and that they will be asked to look at or identify different objects.
-For young children, the parent(s) are normally present for the exam.
+- Talk to your child about what will happen.
+Explain that it will not hurt and that they will be asked to look at or identify different objects.
+For young children, the parent(s)/carer are normally present for the exam.

 - Eye screening tests

 These will differ depending on the age of your child.
-The optometrist will check that eye muscles and pupils are working properly as well as test for colour vision and peripheral vision.
+The Optometrist will check that eye muscles and pupils are working properly as well as testing their colour vision and peripheral vision.

 - Eye health

 The Optometrist will check that the front and back of the eyes are healthy.

 Using lenses and a letter chart, or a chart with pictures for younger children, the Optometrist will check the child’s vision.

 If your child needs glasses, the NHS will give you a voucher towards the cost of your child’s glasses.
 The voucher may cover the full cost of the glasses.

 There is strong evidence that too much exposure to the sun’s UV rays can contribute to development of cataracts and age related macular degeneration.
 Its important to protect your child’s eyes form the sun’s rays from a young age.
 Make sure they wear good quality sunglasses with 100% UV protection as well as sun-hats or sun visors in bright sunlight.